andywer/leakage/README.md

 You just specify an iteration: A function and how often this function shall be run.
 Garbage collection is triggered 6 times until the end of the iteration (so iteration count must be >= 5).

 If the heap size increased over more than 3 subsequent garbage collections an error is thrown.

+## Travis CI

+You might want your leakage tests to be run by your CI service.
+There is an issue with Travis CI's linux containers, `g++` and a transitive dependency of `memwatch-next` ([nan](https://www.npmjs.com/package/nan)).

+Fortunately there is a fix: You need to install and use version `4.8` of `g++` in order to compile the dependency.

+Have a look at leakage's [.travis.yml](./.travis.yml) file to see how it can be done or find further details by @btmills in this [issue](https://github.com/andywer/leakage/issues/4#issuecomment-269449814).

 ## Feedback